 Find a template.
 Fill it out.
 Done.

 A quick search of the search term “product launch template” on Google reveals 118,000,000 hits.
 Over 118 million.
 Where is the part about how to get the insight and knowledge to fill in the template (the hard work)?
 Just because you have a blueprint doesn't mean you know how to build a house.

-A product launch is not a race to get the product built and update your web site.
+A product launch is not a race to get the product built and update your website.
 It’s the thoughtful process of developing a plan to drive business results.
 The plan has a beginning, a middle, and an end.
-It has defined objectives.
-It has a strategy.
+It has clearly defined product launch objectives.
+It has a product launch strategy strategy.
 It has a plan of execution.